7 Steps to Take When your Basement Floods

 What to do When Your Basement Floods

-It is important to start the cleanup process quickly to help prevent water damage as much as possible, especially to your basement floor.
+It is important to start the cleanup process quickly to help prevent water damage as much as possible after a house flood, especially to your basement floor.
 Make sure you and your family stay safe when you experience a basement flood and the cleaning begins!

 Here are some simple steps so you know what to do when your experiencing a flooded basement.